kojotak/udemy-react/README.md

 - books: demonstration of handling state with react-redux
 - weather: middleware demonstration with redux-promise, axios and react-sparklines
 - blog: small app demonstration using axios, redux-promise, react-router and redux-form
-- users: first app with graphql and express
+- users: first app with graphql and express (external DB is simulated using json-server with provided db.json)

 notes from rallycoding: